RevkaP/June-6-Class-Rebuild/readme.md

 ## About Project
-This is Challenge #3.
-The goal is to replicate the github login page
+This is Challenge #3 (Validating Forms).
+The goal is to replicate the github login page.
+Html, CSS and Javascript will all be used during the coding process.